 4.3.7 Does the institution avail of the National Knowledge Network connectivity directly or through the affiliating university?
-If so what are the services availed of.

 The college is a member of INFLIBNET and has access to N-list of INFLIBNET.
 This facility is available to all the teachers, research scholars and students.
 PG students and Research scholars are extensively using this facility for their research work.